 Private Chef or Personal Chef

 A private chef works for a single client or family, providing their daily meals.
+They might even live with the family.
 A personal chef usually cooks for a wider variety of clients.
 They may create a weekly menu that they’ll prepare in large batches and deliver to their clients.

 Restaurant Owner or Manager